Serious07/The-Binding-of-Isaac-Repentance-Streaks-Companion/README.md

 You can found last relese [here](https://github.com/Serious07/The-Binding-of-Isaac-Repentance-Streaks-Companion/releases)

+**Installation and using:**

+1. Unzip all files from archive in empty folder
+2. Run Select Random Character.exe

 **Features:**
 - Control panel to Increases or Reset Current Win Streak, select new random character for next run
 - Settings